vedant635/Hostinger/README.md

 The term "student discount" gets thrown around a lot with Hostinger, so it's worth clarifying what that actually means.

 There's no formal student verification program.
 No .edu email requirement, no student ID upload.
-What exists is the Premium Shared Hosting plan at ₹141.55/month on a 48-month commitment — that's 76% off the regular price, and it's open to everyone.
+What exists is the Premium Shared Hosting plan at ₹141.55/month on a 48-month commitment, that's 76% off the regular price, and it's open to everyone.

 The reason students keep getting associated with this deal is simple: at ₹141.55/month with 3 months free added on top, it's genuinely hard to find cheaper hosting that still includes the basics.
 The plan supports up to 100 websites, comes with a free domain for year one, free email accounts, and 100 GB of SSD storage.
 For portfolio sites, academic projects, blogs, or freelance work, that's more than sufficient.

-For even lower entry, the Single Shared Hosting plan starts at just ₹69/month — 83% off — though it doesn't include the free domain.
+For even lower entry, the Single Shared Hosting plan starts at just ₹69/month — 83% off, though it doesn't include the free domain.

 The extra 20% referral discount stacks on top of this, pushing the effective cost even lower.